AMVijay/amvijay.com/blogs/cloud-onprem-data-sync-solutions.md

 ![](https://amvijay.com/images/onprem-cloud-datasync-solution1.jpg)

 * This solution design uses microservice architecture.
 Idea is to have CRUD Services for each business entity in cloud and on-premise and invoke these services when required.
+* If the sync data structure is small and very few business entities need to sync, then this solution approach will be good.

 **Pros**
 * This solution would fit with any cloud provider (either AWS or Azure) and on-premise.